Dahlgren, Illinois: Media and communication

 Since the digital television transition of 2009 there have been many ownership and affiliation changes in television markets.
 The Harrisburg, IL / Cape Girardeau, MO / Paducah, KY DMA has been no exception.
 In 2019 major players include Sinclair, Paxton Media Group, Raycom Media, Quincy Media, and the University of Southern Illinois.
 WPXS (Daystar), licensed to Mt.
 Vernon, moved its transmitter northwest of Breese, IL in the St. Louis, MO DMA and is no longer available over-the-air in Dahlgren.
 Viewers with a rotator and suitably elevated antenna can also receive virtually all over-the-air broadcasts from Evansville, Indiana.

 Cable television service (analog), previously available from Longview Communication, was terminated in 2006.
 Hamilton County Communications (a wholly controlled subsidiary of the Hamilton County Telephone Cooperative - HCTC) acquired the cable-operating rights upon Longview's demise and operated an IPTV-based television service under the Futiva brand until 2019 when HCC exited the business.

-Mobile telephony services are provided by ATT (formerly Cingular) and Verizon.
+Mobile telephony services are provided by ATT (formerly Cingular), Verizon, and T-Mobile (since 2025).
 At one time 6 providers offered cellphone coverage, either directly or through roaming agreements.
-This included First Cellular of Southern Illinois (which HCTC co-owned) and T-Mobile.
+This included First Cellular of Southern Illinois (which HCTC co-owned) and AllTel.

-Local landline telephone and DSL service is available through the Hamilton County Telephone Cooperative (and/or Hamilton County Communications).
+Local copper wireline telephone and DSL service is available through the Hamilton County Telephone Cooperative (and/or Hamilton County Communications under the Futiva brand).
 Wireless broadband service is provided by all mobile providers.
-Satellite broadband service is available from Exede/ViaSat and HughesNet.
+Mid-speed satellite broadband service is available from Starlink, ViaSat/Exede and other providers.

 Government and schools

-Dahlgren is governed by a non-partisan village president (mayor) and six-member non-partisan Board of Trustees, half of whom are elected to staggered four-year terms in odd-numbered years.
-Steve Wilkerson was re-elected village president in 2017.
-The village provides basic utility services including water, sewer, and gas and contracts on a fee-for-service basis with a third party for refuse removal.
+Dahlgren operates under the Illinois trustee-village form of government.
+Leadership includes the Village President and a six-member Board of Trustees that together act as the legislative body.
+Trustees and the President are elected at-large on a nonpartisan basis to staggered four-year terms.
+The Village Clerk is also elected, while the Treasurer is appointed.
+Steve Wilkerson was re-elected village president in 2025.

+The village owns and operates its own municipal utility system that provides bundled services to residents, including water, sewer, and natural gas.
+It contracts with a third-party vendor to provide refuse removal that is also billed by the village.

 Dahlgren is located within the Hamilton County Unit 10 school district.
 Elementary-age children attend Dahlgren Grade School through sixth grade.
 Junior high school and high school students travel to the county seat of McLeansboro, where a new combined school complex was completed in 2001.
 Dahlgren is also in Community College District #521 (Rend Lake College, located Ina, Illinois) as established by the Illinois Board of Higher Education.
-However, university and college-age students are not restricted to attending in their local district.
+However, university and college-age students are not restricted to attending in their local community college district.